Audi A1: Marketing

-The Audi A1 has been promoted using a viral internet video release entitled "The Next Big Thing".
-The campaign stars Justin Timberlake and is comparable to the BMW film series "The Hire".
+The Audi A1 has been promoted using a viral internet video release entitled "The Next Big Thing", starring Justin Timberlake.
 Six episodes have been created and are available to view online.
-Each episode is around three minutes long, and shorter versions are featuring as television advertisements worldwide.

-As part of Audi A1 launch in Taiwan, Ethan Juan became the Audi's Taiwan brand ambassador in 2011.
-As part of the deal, Audi supplied Juan Audi S4 as transport for 1 year.
+As part of the Audi A1 launch in Taiwan, Ethan Juan became the Audi's Taiwan brand ambassador in 2011.
+As part of the deal, Audi supplied Juan with an Audi S4 as transport for 1 year.

-As part of Audi A1 clubsport quattro premiere at Wörthersee Tour 2011 and Need for Speed World reaching 5 million registered users, the vehicle could be driven in Need for Speed World as a free in-game rental car between 2011-06-01 and 2011-06-04.
+As part of the Audi A1 clubsport quattro premiere at Wörthersee Tour 2011 and Need for Speed World reaching 5 million registered users, the vehicle could be driven in Need for Speed World as a free in-game rental car between 2011-06-01 and 2011-06-04.
 The in-game vehicle was subsequently made available by using a redeem code as part of the game's 30 million registrations celebration.
 An updated version, called Audi A1 clubsport quattro Speed Edition, was available for 20 Audi Retweet contest winners hosted by Twitter between 2011-06-21 and 2011-06-26.

 Philipp und Keuntje GmbH and Everybody All Together produced Audi A1 eCatalogue for Apple iPad, which allows the viewer to change the colour of the car on almost every page, and included a 3D driving simulation.

 As part of the A1 Sportback Urban Style Limited launch in Japan, an Audi A1 present campaign was held between 2013-06-07 and 2013-07-31, where an A1 Sportback Urban Style Limited was given away as A-prize.